-In some cases, for example leaks, it will be necessary to detect the emitting components before quantifying the volume of their emissions.
+In some cases, it will be necessary to detect the emitting components before quantifying the volume of their emissions.
 For other components, prior detection may not be required since emissions are already known to be present, such as equipment that vents methane by design.

 Component or equipment-level quantification technologies allow the operator to determine the volume of vented emissions more accurately, as such emissions can vary widely, over time or between similar equipment types.
+The following classification has been used: